Shantanu024/PollStream/README.md

 - Browser data clearing resets the fingerprint

 ### 2. IP Address + Time-Based Rate Limiting

-**What it prevents:** Vote flooding from the same network/IP address
-**How it works:**
-- Captures the client's IP address (handles proxy headers for deployment)
+- First, the client's IP address is captured (handles proxy headers for deployment)
-- Stores IP with timestamp in the database
+- It is then stored with timestamp in the database
-- Blocks duplicate votes from the same IP within a 24-hour window
+- Blocks duplicate votes from the same IP are blocked within a 24-hour window
 - Prevents rapid vote manipulation even if fingerprint is changed

 **Limitations:**